engyasin/Offline_MOT/paper/paper.md

 $ python main.py -v docs\sample.mp4
 ```

 The `-v` flag is used here to set the directory of the input video.
-The example above is for a demo video inside the repository.
+The example above is for a demo video inside the repository, taken from [@yang2019top].

 The results will show a window of the real tracking status which is useful for debugging.
 Keep in mind that this is not the final results of tracking.
 After the end of the tracking a text file with the same name as the video will appear in the `outputs` folder.